MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-run-desktop-app-converter.md

 > [!IMPORTANT]
 > Desktop App Converter is supported on Windows 10, version 1607, and later.
 It can only be used in projects that target Windows 10 Anniversary Update (10.0; Build 14393) or a later release in Visual Studio.

-> [!NOTE]
-> Checkout <a href="https://mva.microsoft.com/en-US/training-courses/developers-guide-to-the-desktop-bridge-17373?l=oZG0B1WhD_8406218965/">this series</a> of short videos published by the Microsoft Virtual Academy.
-These videos walk you through some common ways to use the Desktop App Converter.

 ## The DAC does more than just generate a package for you

 Here's a few extra things it can do for you.